sarchar/RetroDisassemblerStudio/README.md

 * Watches, breakpoints, labels, defines, enums
 * Multiple running instances with separate state
 * Each instance contains its own collection of save states
+* Comments with embeddable expressions and code links

 ## TODO